We have a series of the questions we are often asked of us. We have added them here with the answer to help everybody.

 Why should I attend the workshops?

-The workshops will give you access to the information and tools you need to become more inclusive of people with disability, plus providing training on how to meet the requirements of the ILC grant process.
+All our workshops will give you access to the information and tools you need to become more inclusive of people with disability.
+Plus, providing training on how to meet the requirements for designing a project from idea to outcome to evaluation.

-The workshops will give you the tools to test your activity against the new ILC outcomes models, as well as being a place to find collaboration opportunities.
-This will give you the best chance of being successful with your application.
+The workshops will give you the tools to test your activity against the ILC outcomes models, as well as being a place to find collaboration opportunities.
+This will give you the best chance of being successful in creating an inclusive project for your community.

 No matter where you are in the ILC process, you will benefit from attending the workshops.